 Bedrock type: Granoblastic kyanite pelite/ -semipelite, (Slishwood Division, Pelitic & semi-pelitic paragneiss)

-Notes on name: Killerry, from Ir.
+Killerry, from Ir.
 Cill Oiridh [logainm.ie], is the name of a townland and a parish in the barony of Tirerrill.
 This peak is also known as Slish Mountain.
+Killerry Mountain is the 1179th highest place in Ireland.
+Killerry Mountain is the most easterly summit and also the second most northerly in the Ox Mountains area.

 Linkback: https://mountainviews.ie/summit/960/

-Gallery for Killerry Mountain (Sliabh Chill Oiridh) and surrounds
+COMMENTS for Killerry Mountain (Sliabh Chill Oiridh) 1 of 1

 Picture: Killery Mountain viewed from Slieve Daeane